 Cold enough to freeze the balls off a brass monkey

-Very cold weather conditions.
-Also known by the derivative phrase - brass monkey weather.
+This expression, which is normally used in relation to the weather is also known by the derivative phrase - brass monkey weather.

-Before you start, forget about sailing ships - this expression has nothing to do with them.
+Before you start, forget about stacks of cannonballs - this expression has nothing to do with them.

 Some references say that the brass triangles that supported stacks of iron cannon-balls on sailing ships were called monkeys and that in cold weather the metal contracted, causing the balls to fall off.
 The derivation of this phrase is difficult enough to determine without such tosh, so let's get that oft-repeated story out of the way first: